deepaksrivastav/deepaksrivastav.github.io/_posts/2017-06-28-openshift-origin-installation.md

 ```

-**Step 9** Check connectivity with ansible.
+### Step 9: Check connectivity with ansible.
 You will see the Host authenticity prompt only for the first time.
 ``` bash
 $ ansible -i inventory all -m ping
 The authenticity of host '192.168.121.14 (192.168.121.14)' can't be established.